Dil Diya Hai

 Dil Diya Hai is a 2006 Indian Hindi-language romantic thriller film directed by Aditya Datt.
 It stars Emraan Hashmi, Ashmit Patel, Geeta Basra and Mithun Chakraborty.
-The music for the film was composed by Himesh Reshammiya.

 Plot

 The story is about a girl who is sold into prostitution by the protagonist whom she loves, or so thinks she does, but after she is rescued by the same man who sold her into prostitution, she forgives him and falls in love with him again with no consequences to the protagonist.
 The justification for joining the prostitution ring is to make money for his moms lung transplant.